 Not all healthcare is free the Icelandic healthcare system utilizes a co-payment system which greatly reduces the expenses of those individuals who need health care a lot and have paid large sums for that service.

 The maximum payment from 1 January 2021 is ISK 27,475 However, costs are lower for the elderly, the disabled and children or ISK 18,317.
 Payments for services provided at healthcare centres and hospitals are covered by the system, as well as health services for self-employed doctors, physiotherapists, occupational therapists, speech pathologists and psychologists.
 For more details look here.

 For a more detailed overview of aspects of the Icelandic healthcare system look here.

 Further information on health-related issues can be found below.

-Click here to find nearest healthcare centre.
+Click here to find a healthcare centre near you.

 Information on health insurance, for nationals of the EEA and EFTA States as well as for citizens outside of the EEA/EFTA regions.
-More here.

 Icelandic Health Insurance (IHI) pays for interpreting services for health insured individuals.

 Dental healthcare is also an important area in the Icelandic healthcare system.
 Dental healthcare includes dental services, dentists, and how you can contact the dental watch.
 (The emergency watch of the Icelandic dentist association).

 Medical examinations are required for the purpose of a residence permit application.
 There are different requirements regarding what kind of medical examination is required and where it takes place.